Facts Not Fiction

 From 1970 and the mass exodus of the fashion skins to the next bandwagon, the originals reverted back or in many cases had never stopped following rock bands, which gave rise to bands like Slade who recorded their first album aimed at skinheads “Play It Loud” in 1969.

-The first wave of skinhead Punk Front & Rock Against Communism (RAC) bands emerged in 1978, from RAC we saw Oi! bands emerge in the early 1980’s until today.
+The first wave of skinhead Punk Front & Rock Against Communism (RAC) bands emerged in late 1977, from RAC we saw Oi! bands emerge a year or so later.
 While Trojan was very popular and the main stay of many in the summer of 1969, it is in no way the defining music of the skinhead, far from it.

 The revisionist theory that skinheads accepted blacks because they listened and danced to reggae is outlandish in the extreme, once again the facts and any original skinhead or black from London will tell you this.